Christopher Benson

 Among his other projects, Benson co-authored the textbook "Magazine Writing" (Routledge) in collaboration with Medill Dean Charles Whitaker.
 Benson also wrote a novel, "Special Interest," a suspense-thriller focusing on a reporter's investigation of the mysterious death of a Washington, D.C., lobbyist.

 Benson currently serves on the board of directors of the non-profit Emmett Till and Mamie Till-Mobley Institute.
-In this connection, he has worked with other Till Institute members and the Children's Museum of Indianapolis on the development of a traveling interactive exhibition focusing on the life and civil rights legacy of Emmett Till and Mamie Till-Mobley.
+The Till Institute currently serves as steward of a Mellon Foundation grant to restore Chicago’s Roberts Temple Church of God in Christ, the site of the 1955 open-casket funeral of Emmett Till and now a National Monument.
+Benson has worked with other Till Institute members and the Children's Museum of Indianapolis on the development of a narrative for a traveling interactive exhibition focusing on the life and civil rights legacy of Emmett Till and Mamie Till-Mobley.
 He also has worked with the national organization Facing History and Ourselves on the development of a six-class online high school curriculum focusing on Emmett Till, civil rights and civic engagement.
+He is a member of the Facing History Board of Scholars and is a senior advisor for the Chicago History Museum (Chicago Historical Society).

 Prior to joining the Medill faculty, Benson was associate professor of journalism, associate professor of African American Studies, associate professor in the Institute of Communications Research, and was a faculty affiliate of the Department of Psychology at the University of Illinois, Urbana-Champaign.
 While there, he taught courses on media law, journalism ethics and diversity, hate crimes, race and the media, and magazine writing.

 In his writing, Benson focuses on the intimate personal story as a point of entry for a discussion of the full context of social construction and its often-violent enforcement.
-His next project is a stage adaptation of the Emmy Award-winning documentary "Inheritance" by James Moll, founding executive director of the Shoah Foundation.
+His next project is a stage adaptation of the Emmy Award-winning documentary "Inheritance" by Academy Award-winning director James Moll.

 "Inheritance" is an extension of the "Schindler's List" story.
 In the dramatic adaptation, Benson explores the dynamics of memory and forgetting, as well as the enduring effects of trauma arising in a conversation between a Holocaust survivor and the daughter of a Nazi perpetrator—a concentration camp commander.
 It is an encounter with both historical overtones and contemporary resonance.
 In a work on related themes through the motion picture adaptation of the Emmett Till story, Benson's effort as lead writer earned him a fellowship in the Sundance Institute Screenwriting Intensive.